postcss/autoprefixer/README.md

 }
 ```

-If some prefixes were generated in wrong way, please create issue on GitHub.
+If some prefixes were generated in a wrong way, please create an issue on GitHub.

 But if you do not need Autoprefixer in some part of your CSS,
 you can use control comments to disable Autoprefixer.